 The Ramblas divide the El Raval district and el gòtico.
 When strolling down the Ramblas you will pass by a the next must do on this list.

 Extra Tip: Please make sure you pay attention to your personal belongings, as there are many pickpockets in this area.

-38. Drink a Smoothie at la Boqueria
+38. Have a smoothie or fruit bowl at la Boqueria

 This is a must do, but definitely also one of the cool things to do when in Barcelona!

 La Boqueria is the most famous market in Barcelona and it really deserves to be seen, as they do offer lot of food and drink possibilities, as well as Gourmet products.
 One of the best things while visiting La Boqueria is to have a fresh fruit Smoothie.
 There are plenty of options, so just choose your flavor!

 Smart Travel Tip: Do NOT buy the at the very first stall!
 Walk in, get lost, and buy a smoothie at one of the stalls inside La Boqueria.
 You will get a better price!